Limnopilos naiyanetri: Distribution and habitat

 Limnopilos naiyanetri is endemic to Thailand.
 The first identified individuals were collected from a section of the Tha Chin River in the Nakhom Pathom province, where they were found on the roots of water hyacinths.
 The species is elusive and its presence has not been confirmed outside of this river basin.
 They are nocturnally active and forage for detritus on aquatic plants and mosses, although they may act as opportunistic carnivores.

-In aquariums, this species should be kept between pH 6.5 and 7.3 with temperatures between 70 and 82 °F. These crabs are sensitive to water conditions and nutrient levels in the water should be closely monitored.
+In aquariums, this species should be kept between pH 6.5 and 7.3 with temperatures between 21°C (70°F) and 27°C (82 °F).
+These crabs are sensitive to water conditions and nutrient levels in the water should be closely monitored.

 Taxonomic history

 Limnopilos naiyanetri was described in 1991 by Christina Chuang and Peter Ng, but shortly thereafter in 1995 Ng reclassified the species under the genus Hymenicoides, a closely related group of hymenosomatids.
 In 1996, Ng and Chuang commented that the characteristics which made them decide the crab represented a new genus than Hymenicoides originally were the lack of a protuberance on the outer surface of the male cheliped and structural differences of the telson, but after reconsideration these seemed to be interspecific rather than intergeneric differences.
 However, Danièle Guinot and Bertrand Richer de Forges studied specimens in 1997 and commented that the crabs may in fact represent a genus separate from Hymenicoides.
 The genus Limnopilos and the species Limnopilos naiyanetri were confirmed in 2007, along with two new species of Limnopilos, by Tohru Naruse and Peter Ng.